MICHEL MARTIN, HOST:

 MARTIN: Speaking of that more hopeful view, here's "A Couple of Forevers."
 Let's play a little bit of that.

 MICHELE: (singing) Oh, oh, me and you are built like armor.
 Nothing can stop love from loving on us, you know I'm not asking for much.
 Just a couple of forevers - a couple of forevers.
 I'm the only one, you're the only one, together till never.
 I'm talking about forever, just a couple of forevers.

 MICHELE: I'm telling you, there's a point in your life where you're so upset that everybody looks bad, do you know?
 You're like, I'm not talking to him, 'cause he's crazy.
 You didn't even meet the person.
 All of a sudden, you know, like I said before, I felt better about myself and I began to feel better about other people.
 And so when I went into the studio, this was one of the first songs that we recorded, 'cause I just felt like it.

 (SOUNDBITE OF SONG, "A COUPLE OF FOREVERS")

 MICHELE: (singing) Guess we got to struggle just to stay apart.
 Oh, oh, me and you are built like armor.
 Nothing can stop love from loving us, you know I'm not asking for much.
 Just a couple of forevers...

-MARTIN: If you're just joining us, we're speaking with R&B diva, Chrisette Michele.
+MARTIN: If you're just joining us, we're speaking with R&B diva Chrisette Michele.
 We're talking about her new album, "Better."
 And not only is the album better, so is she.
-Well, you know what, this is a good time to play.
+Well, you know what, this is a good time to play that.
 Let's play a little bit of the title track.